Accelergy-Project/accelergy/README.md

   - action counts (can be composed of multiple files)
     ```yaml
     compound_components: # required top-key
-      version: 0.2       # required version number
+      version: 0.3       # required version number
       subtree:           # required architecture tree root
         - name: ...      # various action counts specified as a list
         ...
     ```
   Accelergy parses the input files and decide what operations to perform:
-  - Providing **all three types of inputs** will allow Accelergy to generate the ERTs for the components in the design, and perform energy estimations using the workload-generated action counts.
+  - Providing **all three types of inputs** will allow Accelergy to generate the ERTs/ARTs for the components in the design, and perform energy estimations using the workload-generated action counts.

-  - Providing just the **architecture description** and **compound component class description** allows Accelergy to generate the ERTs for the components in the design.
+  - Providing just the **architecture description** and **compound component class description** allows Accelergy to generate the ERTs/ARTs for the components in the design.

   - Providing the **generated ERTs** and the **action counts** allows Accelergy to directly generate energy estimations if the components in the design.

-  ### Input flags
-   Accelergy accepts several optional flags:
-   - ```-o``` : specifies the output directory.
-Default is current directory
-   - ```-p``` : specified the precision of the calculated ERTs and estimations.
-Default is 3.
-   - ```-v```: once set to 1, it allows Accelergy to output the interactions with the estimation plug-ins, including the primitive component information, the selected estimation plug-in name, and the estimated energy returned from the plug-in.
-   - ```-s```: once set to 1, it allows Accelergy to output an ERT summary that contains the avg, min, and max for the actions of the components in the architecture.
-   - ```--enable_flattened_arch ```: once set to 1, it allows Accelergy to output an architecture summary in the output directory and check the validity of component names in the action counts file.
-   The flattened architecture includes all the interpreted attribute values and classes for all the components in the design.
-Default is 0.

 ## File Structure
 - accelergy : package source
 - share: contains directories for default primitive component libraries and dummy estimation pug-ins